 Don’t hope that things will change for the better when you yourself can contribute significantly.
 It doesn’t have to be massive action.
-It can be some one activity you perform daily.
+It can be some activity you perform daily.

-You will be walking out of comfort zones as easily as changing your mind on what you want to have for lunch.
+You will be walking out of your comfort zones as easily as changing your mind on what you want to have for lunch.

 Practice makes permanent.